alexanderwe/the-traveler/README.md

 ### Documentation

-* The documentation for this package can be found at
+* The documentation for this package can be found at [The Traveler documentation](https://alexanderwe.github.io/the-traveler/)
 * A fully complete documentation about the different endpoints and methods can be found at the [official Destiny 2 API site](https://bungie-net.github.io/multi/operation_get_Destiny2-GetDestinyManifest.html#operation_get_Destiny2-GetDestinyManifest)